brightbox/docs.brightbox.com/content/guides/cli/windows-servers.md

 section: Guide
 ---

-Brightbox Cloud supports Microsoft Windows as an operating system, with integrated licensing billed by the hour.
+Brightbox Cloud supports Microsoft Windows&reg; as an operating system, with integrated hourly licencing.

 This guide assumes you're already set up and have the command line interface working.
 If not, follow the